lazerlabs/myTransformers/README.md

 }
 ```

+**Note**: This repository contains a custom implementation adapted for stock market forecasting.
+For the official implementation of the paper, please refer to the authors' original repository.

 ## 📞 Support

-For questions about the implementation or experiments, please refer to the documentation in the `docs/` directory or open an issue.
+For questions about this specific implementation:
+- Check the CLI help: `python train.py --help`
+- Review configuration options in `configs.py`
+- Examine example usage in the training logs

+This implementation focuses specifically on stock market applications of inverted transformers and may differ significantly from other iTransformer implementations.